The answer is two-fold. First, we used

 contentsOf to download data from the internet, which is what's known as a blocking call.
 That is, it blocks execution of any further code in the method until it has connected to the server and fully downloaded all the data.

-Second, behind the scenes your app actually executes multiple sets of instructions at the same time, which allows it to take advantage of having two CPU cores, or even three as in the iPad Air 2.
+Second, behind the scenes your app actually executes multiple sets of instructions at the same time, which allows it to take advantage of having multiple CPU cores.
 Each CPU can be doing something independently of the others, which hugely boosts your performance.
 These code execution processes are called threads, and come with a number of important provisos:

 viewDidLoad()each.
 This means by default your own code executes on only one CPU, because you haven't created threads for other CPUs to work on.